FrancisKOUAHO/api_besbasoo/README.md

 3. Forgot password and reset password.
 4. Session management using JWT (JSON Web Tokens).
 5. Bonus: Simple Referral System!

-For a more detailed explanation of the code, you can refer to my medium post associated with this project.
-It is split into two parts.

-- [Part I](https://pranesh-a-s.medium.com/how-to-build-simple-and-secure-rest-api-for-user-authentication-using-node-js-jwt-and-mongodb-2bdeb3e5427e) - Build User signup with email verification, forgot password and reset password.

-- [Part II](https://pranesh-a-s.medium.com/jwt-integration-with-an-example-referral-system-using-nodejs-mongodb-and-expressjs-17be91b35f1c) - Integrate JWT and Build a Simple Referral System.

 ### Built With